Petzl Volta Review

 Handling

 When it comes to easy handling, the Volta ranks up there with the very best.
-One mountain guide tester said it best after a day of using it in the Bugaboos, "I think this is the softest and most supple climbing rope I've ever used."
-We couldn't agree more, and point out that a soft and supple rope is not only more comfortable to use as it slides through your hands, but is also easier to manipulate when shoving a bight through a belay device, or when tying knots.
-The biggest complaint we hear when people describe the handling of a rope to us is that, "its really stiff, like a cord."
+One mountain guide tester said it best after a day of using it in the Bugaboos, “I think this is the softest and most supple climbing rope I've ever used.”
+We couldn't agree more, and point out that a soft and supple rope is not only more comfortable to use as it slides through your hands, but is also easier to manipulate when shoving a bight through a belay device or tying knots.
+The biggest complaint we hear when people describe the handling of a rope to us is that, “its really stiff, like a cord.”
 The Volta will never be accused of feeling stiff and cord-like, so consider it, or the thicker Arial, if soft handling is your primary concern.

 Despite being listed as a 9.2mm diameter, we can't help but notice that this rope is thicker than comparable Mammut ropes of the same diameter, and compared right next to each other, could even be said to be as thick as 9.4mm.
-It's possibly that the thicker dimensions combined with a lighter weight is what enables it to feel so supple and bendable, it simply isn't woven super tight.
+It's possible that the thicker dimensions combined with a lighter weight is what enables it to feel so supple and bendable, it simply isn't woven super tight.
 While it comes feeling very slick from the dry treatment, like most ropes this will wear off over time, and as fibers in the sheath begin to show wear, the feel of the rope becomes a bit rougher against the skin.
-In our experience, this doesn't affect the suppleness though.
+In our experience, this doesn't affect the flexibleness.

 Durability

 For a skinny rope, the Volta is very durable.
 However, don't let that convince you that this rope can withstand the same level of abuse as a 9.5 or 9.8 workhorse rope, because it can't.
-While there are a lot of variables that affect durability, the ones that are easiest to predict are thickness, and use.
+While there are a lot of variables that influence durability, the ones that are easiest to predict are thickness, and use.
 Thinner ropes simply don't last as long as thicker ones, so while we found this rope to be quite a bit more durable than the similar 8.9 — 9.2mm ropes that we tested and compared it directly against, there is no way that it can withstand the abuse that a 9.8mm rope will be able to.
-How you use the rope also affects durability greatly, and there are many online user review complaints to the tune of: "I took it on one sport climbing trip and now it's trashed."
-This should be expected of a thin rope such as this one, and while we chose not to trash out our Volta on one single sport trip, we aren't surprised that people have had this experience.
+How you use the rope also affects durability greatly, and there are many online user review complaints to the tune of: “I took it on one sport climbing trip and now it's trashed.”
+This should be expected of a thin rope such as this one, and while we chose not to trash out our Volta on a single sport trip, we aren't surprised that people have had this experience.

 Weight